petro-kushchak/homebridge-homepod-radio/README.md

   ]
 ```

-Then plugin:
+The plugin then
-1. updates radio stream with fetched `singer`/`song` data
+- Enriches the radio stream with `singer` and `song` values from the retrieved metadata
-2. updates radio artwork with image downloaded using `cover`
+- Enriches the radio artwork with the image downloaded using the `cover` metadata URL

-> **_Note:_** due to some bugs/limitations tvOS 16/17, HomePods are not showing this info.
+> **_Note:_** due to some bugs/limitations in tvOS 16/17, HomePods are not showing this info.

 ## Audio file playback

-- Plugin allows to add switch accessory to start file playback, also file playback can be triggered from webhook
+The plugin allows to start file playback either through a add switch accessory (see below) or it can be triggered from a webhook.

-- Download your files to Homebridge server.
-For example download hello.wav
+Make sure your audio files are available to the Homebridge server, for example by downloading them to the server:
 ```
 $ mkdir -r /home/pi/media
 $ <downlaod files to /home/pi/media>
 $ ls /home/pi/media
 -rw-r--r-- 1 pi   pi     94622 Jan 10 16:46 hello.wav
 ```
-- Configure plugin to play files from /home/pi/media, set mediaPath property:
+Configure the plugin to play files from `/home/pi/media` by setting the `mediaPath` property:
 ```
   "mediaPath": "/home/pi/media",
 ```

-### Switch accessory for the audio file playback
+### Switch accessory for audio file playback

-This feature adds additional switch accessory for each audio file from `audioFiles` section:
+This feature adds a switch accessory in the `audioFiles` section for each audio file you want to stream
 ```
     "audioFiles": [
         {